 - may begin to break down gluten proteins

-- destroys lectins, which trigger inflammation and related problems
+- destroying lectins, which trigger inflammation and related problems

 - may increase beneficial enzyme activity

 3.)
 Sourdough – this is my personal favorite.
 Sourdough (a.k.a. fermented) grains have it all.
-All the benefits of soaking and sprouting as well as:
+All the benefits of soaking and sprouting plus:

-- lowering carbohydrates (the bacteria eat the starch and sugars, making your bread products easier on your digestion.
+- they lower carbohydrates (the bacteria eat the starch and sugars, making your bread products easier on your digestion).

 After years of researching and reading, we’ve decided that the best option for our family is to purchase organic and/or non-GMO grains, to eat much less of them than the normal American Diet would have you believe is safe, and then prepare them in the sourdough method which gives us the greatest health benefits.
-We also use coconut flour when we can for a grain-free option as well.
+We occasionally use coconut flour and almond flour for a grain-free option as well.

 Shared With: The Healthy Home Economist, The Modest Mom Blog, Time-Warp Wife, Growing Home, Real Food Forager, Cooking Traditional Foods, Tessa The Domestic Diva, Women Living Well, Kelly the Kitchen Kop, Deep Roots at Home, Sweet Kisses & Dirty Dishes, GNOWFGLINS, Our Simple Country Life, Real Food Whole Health, Jill’s Home Remedies, Real Food Freaks, Food Renegade, Simple Living Mama, Domestically Divine Tuesdays,